Mariano Rampolla: 1903 Conclave

 When Leo XIII died in 1903, it was widely expected that Rampolla would be elected pope.
-His candidacy gained momentum until the last moment when the Austrian Emperor Francis Joseph I imposed the veto jus exclusivae during the conclave.
+His candidacy gained momentum until the last moment when the Austrian Emperor Francis Joseph I imposed the jus exclusivae vote during the conclave.
 (Note: Three European sovereigns of Catholic nations claimed this veto power: Austria, France and Spain.)
-Cardinal Jan Puzyna de Kosielsko, Archbishop of Kraków, expressed the veto on behalf of the Austrian emperor.
+Cardinal Jan Puzyna de Kosielsko, Archbishop of Kraków, declared the veto on the Austrian Emperor's behalf.
 Rampolla was reported to have received enough votes to win.
-(Note: The New York Times reported in 1913 that Rampolla had received 62 votes, but that was the total number of cardinals voting.)
+(Note: The New York Times reported in 1913 that Rampolla had received 62 votes, amounting to the total number of cardinals voting.)

-The Secretary of the Conclave, Archbishop Rafael Merry del Val, reported later that Cardinal Puzyna de Kosielsko came to see him, demanding to announce his veto against Cardinal Rampolla in the name of Franz Joseph.
+The Secretary of the Conclave, Archbishop Rafael Merry del Val, reported later that Cardinal Puzyna de Kosielsko came to see him, demanding to announce his veto against Cardinal Rampolla in the Emperor's name.
 Merry del Val protested and refused even to accept the document.
-Rampolla, according to Merry del Val, actually gained votes after the veto.
-However, Merry del Val later told Ludwig von Pastor that he thought Rampolla was unlikely to win since a majority of the cardinals wanted a more conservative direction following the relatively liberal pontificate of Pope Leo XIII, as did he himself.
+Rampolla, according to Merry del Val, in fact actually attracted further votes subsequent to the veto.
+However, Merry del Val later told Ludwig von Pastor that he thought Rampolla was unlikely in any case to have won since a majority of the cardinals wanted a more conservative direction following the relatively liberal pontificate of Pope Leo XIII, an opinion he himself shared.
 (Note: Valérie Pirie also claims that Rampolla would never have won in the conclave, and that all that the veto accomplished was to make him appear a sympathetic figure as a victim of Austrian hostility "inasmuch as it gave his defeat the appearance of having been brought about by a treacherous knock-out blow, when in reality his failure was inevitable; the world at large being still convinced that had it not been for the Austrian veto Rampolla would certainly have been elected Pope.")